CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/challenge-3.md

 - Click **Save** in the top-right corner to save the flow.

-- The flow is now saved and ready to use in your agent.
+- The flow is now saved with a default name.
+You'll rename it shortly.

 ### Step 6: Create Flow 2 - Send Request to Teams